Chat with us, powered by LiveChat

 If you’re a teacher, virtual field trips are an exciting way to spice up life in the classroom.
 Kids respond well to interactive, engaging activities.

-Not only do you have to negotiate Covid-19 restrictions, but authentic field trips are usually costly and require a detailed risk assessment.
+Authentic field trips are usually costly and require a detailed risk assessment.
 Virtual field trips offer a similar level of engagement without the headache.

 What Are the